 Stay – Chambal Safari Lodge

 We stayed at Chambal Safari Lodge – some distance away, but in a place where you can see lots of birds.
 I got up in the morning to see hundreds of flying foxes hanging on the tree outside my room.
 Check out their website for a history that is woven around animal fairs when it was called Mela Kothi.
-Today of course it is an eco-lodge that lets to enjoy the yet unspoiled beauty of Chambal and they have a team to assist you.
+Today, of course, it is an eco-lodge that lets to enjoy the yet unspoiled beauty of the place and they have a team to assist you.

-On my morning walk through the fields around Chambal Safari Lodge, I came across a whole lot of peacocks also taking a walk.
+On my morning walk through the fields around the Safari Lodge, I came across a whole lot of peacocks also taking a walk.

-Overall, after visiting Chambal River, I was damn happy to see a living river, a clean river and a river that had humans, birds and aquatic life all in it – a complete ecosystem of its own, that is so rare to see now.
+Overall, after visiting I was damn happy to see a living river, a clean river, and a river that had humans, birds, and aquatic life all in it – a complete ecosystem of its own, that is so rare to see now.
 However, how long will it remain clean is another question.